pieter-degroote/lab-tests-concepts/UltimateKEYS - Grave Accent mod/AutoHotkey - README.md

-# UltimateKEYS - Grave Accent mod
+# UltimateKEYS - Grave Accent mod (AutoHotkey v2/v1.1)

 This version features a dead key on the grave accent (upper-left key) and on the ISO key (if present).

-These keys allow the user to enter most of the diacritics and symbols as the Right Alt (AltGr) modifier already does (for the main layout).
+These keys allow the user to enter most of the diacritics and symbols as the AltGr (Right Alt) modifier already does (for the main layout).

 ## Add the following code to the regular script(s), below the 'Compose Key Sequences'